June 26, 2020

 TAHOE MEADOWS

 By the time I made it to Tahoe Meadows, I was ready for a break from the madness.
-Camping isn’t allowed in the meadows, or anywhere within that 3-mile section, expect at the Mt.
-Rose campground (a primitive campground run by the U.S. Forest Service).
+Camping isn’t allowed in the meadows or anywhere within that 3-mile section, except at the Mt.
+Rose campground (a primitive USFS campground just off Mt.
+Rose Highway).
 I didn’t plan to stop for the day and set up camp, but I did want to set up my tent and take an extended lunch again.
 So, I found a small copse of trees just before Ophir Creek and put up the mesh part of my tent so I could stretch out and relax with my shoes off.

-After lunch, the afternoon was really starting to heat up.
-Today is the warmest day I’ve had on trail yet, and so I rolled down my sleeves and broke out my sun gloves (once again) to protect protect myself from getting sunburned.
-I also slathered a bunch of sunscreen onto the back of my neck since it looks like the next section is going to be pretty exposed.
+After lunch, the afternoon was really heating up.
+Today was the warmest day I’ve had on the trail yet, and so I rolled down my sleeves and broke out my sun gloves (once again) to protect myself from getting sunburned.
+I also took some time to slather on a bunch of sunscreen since the next section looks like it’ll be pretty exposed.

 MOUNT ROSE

 About 2 miles ahead of Tahoe Meadows, the trail merged with a paved road.
 To the right was the Mt.
-Rose Campground, and the trail lead off to the left toward Highway 431.
-I decided to take a small detour to the campground to avail myself of the pit toilet and the dumpster so I could get rid of the past days’s worst of trash.
-It always amazes me how much various wrappers and other packaging weighs!
-But, more importantly, regularly dumping my trash means I don’t have to worry that something might accidentally fall out or blow away and create litter out here.
+Rose Campground, and the trail led off to the left toward Mt.
+Rose Highway.
+I decided to take a small detour to the campground to use the pit toilet and the dumpster so I could get rid of the past day’s worth of trash.
+It always amazes me how much various wrappers and other packaging weigh!
+But more importantly, regularly dumping my trash means I don’t have to worry about something accidentally falling out or blowing away and creating litter out here.

 After my quick pitstop at the campground, I followed the paved road out to the busy highway and jogged across it to the Mt.
 Rose Summit trailhead.
-The parking lot on the side of the road was jammed full of cars, and I soon felt a sense of smug satisfaction in my decision to detour to the campground to use their pit toilet.
-That’s because there bathrooms here were wrapped in chainlink fencing with a giant sign announcing they were closed!
+The parking lot on the side of the road was jammed with cars, and I soon felt a smug satisfaction with my decision to detour to the campground to use their pit toilet.
+That’s because the bathrooms here were wrapped in chainlink fencing with a giant sign announcing they were closed!

-Based on my observation of the full parking lot, I surprised that the Mt.
+The Mt.
 Rose trailhead was a popular spot this afternoon.
-That fact isn’t really all that surprising though.
+That fact isn’t really all that surprising, though.
 It’s summertime.
 It’s a Friday afternoon.
 And there’s a trail leading to a waterfall.
-I guess it’s extreme popularity is pretty predictable.
-On the positive note though, there was a small sign at the trailhead that make me smile from ear to ear.
+I guess its extreme popularity is pretty predictable.
+On the positive note, though, there was a small sign at the trailhead that made me smile from ear to ear.

 GALENA FALLS

 The next few miles up to Galena Falls were rather uneventful.
-I passed numerous families, and the trail seemed to be a constant incline all the way there.
-In the distance, there were some views of Mt.
-Rose, an extinct volcano – which at 10,778′ elevation is the highest and most prominent Sierra Nevada peak within the state of Nevada.
+I passed numerous families, and the trail was pretty moderately graded.
+In the distance, there were views of Mt.
+Rose, an extinct volcano, which, at 10,778′ elevation, is the highest and most prominent Sierra Nevada peak in Nevada.

 As I worked my way up the trail on the north side of the mountain, I encountered some smaller patches of snow again!
 And more day hikers in their late teens and early 20s.
 And lots and lots of hikers with dogs.
 Jeez, this was a popular trail.
 I wonder how many of these folks know they are hiking on the Tahoe Rim Trail or that this small trip to the waterfall is part of a much bigger circuit?

-I finally made it to up to Galena Falls around 5 pm and stopped for the requisite photo and to gather some water.
-The trail continues up some switchbacks all the way up to the top of the falls, where there were several spots to stop, rest, and figure out my gameplan for the evening.
+I finally made it up to Galena Falls around 5 pm and stopped for the requisite photo and to gather some water.
+The trail continued up some switchbacks to the top of the falls, where there are several spots to stop, rest, and figure out my game plan for the evening.

 It was still pretty early though.
 What the heck was I going to do for the next 3.5 hours until the sun went down?
 Why not push a little further to see if I could find something with great views again?
 Relay Peak was another 3.5 miles ahead and I’m sure I can find somewhere below the summit to camp tonight.
 The snow has been negligible thus far, so I should be good.